Thomas M. Babington House

-The Thomas M. Babington House was built in about 1900.
+The Thomas M. Babington House is a historic house located in Franklinton, Washington Parish, Louisiana built around 1900.
 It is a one-story vernacular Colonial Revival building which has some Queen Anne details.
 Colonial Revival details include its Tuscan gallery columns.
 It was used for a number of years as a hospital and then as a medical clinic.

 The house was home of Thomas Babington, one of four Babington brothers important in Franklinton history for their efforts, eventually successful, to secure a railway to be built into the town.